ir8scripts/ir8-blips/README.md

 `Framework` and `Commands.Permissions`

+### Webhook Configuration

+You can set your webhook configuration from server/main.lua at the top of the file.

 ### Renaming the Resource

 If you rename the resource folder, make sure you set the following configuration variables to match the folder name: